 Climate-induced disasters are increasing in frequency and intensity.
 Communities and ecosystems are increasingly threatened, disrupted, and displaced.
 Mitigation and resilience are no longer sufficient and new climate realities require adaptation, and radical shifts in how diverse communities respond to disasters.

 This theme is focused on disaster response and adaptation planning with communities, businesses, governments and NGOs.
-Our work centres community-engagement in our approach to develop effective and just solutions to the growing experiences of climate change.
+The Climate Disaster and Adaptation Cluster has been established to build multidisciplinary collaborations between researchers across the University working on adaptation, disasters and resilience.
+The work of this cluster, and the theme more broadly, centres community-engagement in our approach to develop effective and just solutions to the growing experiences of climate change.

 We aim to: